GOODJEDIRYAN/Dutchlingo/README.md

 <h1>This is Dutchlingo, a Duolingo copy to learn Dutch.</h1>

-Dit is een schoolproject voor informatica
+Dit is een schoolproject voor informatica.

 Ik wil dit project met jullie allemaal delen.